Pardon the Interruption: Viewers

-Pardon the Interruption averages a little more than one million viewers daily.
+PTI averages a little more than one million viewers daily.

 Famous fans include Barack Obama, George W. Bush, Tom Hanks, Bill Murray, David Letterman, Tom Cotton, Hank Azaria, Chris Christie, Eric Stonestreet, Matthew Morrison, John Heilemann, Penny Marshall, Michael Kelly, Eva Longoria, John McCain, Tim Russert, and Maury Povich.

 The October 24, 2011 episode featured a message from then-President Obama commemorating the tenth anniversary of the show.
 On July 12, 2013, Kornheiser, Wilbon, and Reali were guests at the White House.
 After lunch, the trio met in the Oval Office with Obama.
 Obama also provided taped congratulations on the show's 20th anniversary episode on October 22, 2021.

 The set

-For much of its run Pardon the Interruption had a unique studio layout featuring a "wall" full of cut-out cardboard heads of athletes and celebrities that had been used in the "Role Play" segment, bobblehead dolls of the show's hosts and Reali, Etch-A-Sketch art of Kornheiser and Wilbon, multiple penguins and several other toys and trinkets they have received, such as Kornheiser's beloved "Leg Lamp" from A Christmas Story, Stewie Griffin, and Elmo.
+For much of its run PTI had a unique studio layout featuring a "wall" full of cut-out cardboard heads of athletes and celebrities that had been used in the "Role Play" segment, bobblehead dolls of the show's hosts and Reali, Etch-A-Sketch art of Kornheiser and Wilbon, multiple penguins and several other toys and trinkets they have received, such as Kornheiser's beloved "Leg Lamp" from A Christmas Story, Stewie Griffin, and Elmo.

 For different American holidays, the set would be decorated with other props to match the theme of the day.
 For example, on Halloween, carved jack-o'-lanterns of the host's heads are also present.
 The color of the rundown graphic is also changed to fit with the holiday theme (e.g. red, white, and blue to represent Independence Day, green for St. Patricks Day, red and green for Christmas).

 On September 27, 2010, Pardon the Interruption and Around the Horn began broadcasting in high definition and moved from the Atlantic Video Washington complex to facilities in the ABC News Washington bureau, where high definition sets were built for both shows.

-On January 20, 2020, the current set for Pardon the Interruption debuted.
+On January 20, 2020, the current set for PTI debuted.
 This was the first major upgrade to the PTI set in nearly a decade.